 This approach has led us through a number of amazing seasons.
 We’ve been vegetarians and vegans.
-We’ve embraced Ayurvedic cooking and medicine (learn more HERE) and explored all sorts of other fun and interesting choices.
+We’ve embraced Ayurvedic cooking (where all its healthy recipes are followed to the T) and medicine and explored all sorts of other fun and interesting choices.
 And as we’ve meandered down this path of discovery, we’ve found that some recipes just stuck with us, even when our journey evolved into another new phase.
 They’ve become our standards; the kind of beloved staples that one generation passes on to the next.

 This blog was originally started as a way to share our journey, and the recipes we found along the way, with other people on this same path.
 For us, food has always been about community; about “breaking bread”…..even if we are in a time when “bread” is off the menu.

 Even before I needed to be nightshade free for personal health reasons (learn more HERE), this tomato-less marinara was one of our family’s most treasured staples.
 It’s been in our family for over nine years.
 In fact, an earlier version of this recipe was the second post that I put up on here!
 It has evolved a bit over the years but I can honestly say that it is one of the greatest things that I have ever made.
 One of my favorite things being how packed with healthy vegetables it is.
 I’m super excited to be sharing it anew with you guys and I hope you enjoy it as much as we do…..maybe this will become a favorite for your family as well.

 Makes about 12 1/2 cup servings (1.5 US quarts/1420ml)